 Sometimes your child will come home with a letter.
 These can take the form of requests or information on educational visits.
 Please check your child’s bag nightly.

 DIARY OF EVENTS:

 A Diary of Events is circulated to all parents at the start of each term.
-It will contain training days, parent assemblies, sports, concert dates, etc. Any changes to the dates will be placed in the Weekly Newsletter and also placed on the school web site.
+It will contain training days, sports, concert dates, etc. Any changes to the dates will be placed in the Weekly Newsletter and also placed on the school web site and social media.

 The school has a “Text Service” available to those parents who have supplied a mobile phone number.
 Information messages will be sent on a regular basic.
-Parents can also reply to any messages via text.
+Parents can on occasions reply to any messages via text.